-- BUFI 240 Personal Finance (4) Takes the student through the topics of financial planning, budgeting, housing, transportation, insurance, investments, retirement, and estate planning. - BUFI 245 Principles of Finance (4) A study of the forms of business organization, cash flow projections, budgeting and financial planning, and analysis of financial statements.
-(Not open to those who have completed BUFI 345.)
+BUFI 240 Personal Finance (4) Takes the student through the topics of financial planning, budgeting, housing, transportation, insurance, investments, retirement, and estate planning.

+BUFI 245 Principles of Finance (4) A study of the forms of business organization, cash flow projections, budgeting and financial planning, and analysis of financial statements.
+(Not open to those who have completed or are enrolled in BUFI 345.)
 Preq.
+BUAC 102

-BUAC 102 - BUFI 250 Introduction to Investments (4) A study of the various types of investments, including stocks, bonds, mutual funds, commercial paper, options, and commodities.
+BUFI 250 Introduction to Investments (4) A study of the various types of investments, including stocks, bonds, mutual funds, commercial paper, options, and commodities.
 Particular emphasis is given to return and risk in developing investment strategies.
 (Not open to those who have completed BUFI 350.)
+Preg.
+BUFI 245

-Preq.
-BUFI 245 - BUFI 299 Special Topics in Banking/Finance (1-4) Opportunity for the student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
-Preq. instructor permission; see special note on page 131.
+BUFI 299 Special Topics in Banking/Finance (1-4) Opportunity for the student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
+Preq. instructor permission; see pecial note on page 134.

-UHE 410